linusLau-dws/aleave2/README.md

 Requires an external PDF reader to open the file (usually built in by manufacturers already).
 If one is not installed, we recommand MoonReader or Librera.
 ## Chatroom
 ### iOS
-Uses the built-in Push Notifications, enabled in the `Capabiilities` tab.
+The app uses Apple's proprietary built-in Push Notifications, enabled in the `Capabilities` tab.
 ### Android
-Uses Firebase Messaging.
+The app uses Firebase Cloud Messaging.
-## Fastlane